The Community Foundation for Muskegon County will open a “deposit only” savings account with $50 for your kindergarten child.

 How do I make deposits to my child’s account?

-Financial partners will offer “Bank Days” in your child’s school.
-You can also go to your district’s financial partner branch to make a deposit.
-Please see the full list of partner locations under the ‘Grow Your Account’ tab.
+Financial Champions will offer “Deposit Days” in your child’s school.
+You can also go to one of our Financial Champion branches to make a deposit.
+Please see the full list of champion locations under the ‘Grow Your Account’ tab.

 How can my child earn rewards deposits?